PoODL-CES/GIAS2025_NCBS/README.md

 - Basic knowledge of Linux commands
   - Check the file `Understand Linux commands` provided in the resources

-  -Conda Environment Setup
+- Conda Environment Setup
    -To make things easier during the workshop, we have pre-downloaded the required conda environments for you.
-A file name 'CondaEnvironments' is included in the repository.
+A file name 'Conda Environments' is included in the repository.
 It lists all the environments used during the sessions.

 ## Recommended Resources